Kami-naga/deploymentReview/README.md

 *if you use DataGrip to monitor the database status, you should go to properties->schema and tick all schemas , then you can see all schemas' changes.(you can only see the the schema you ticked in the database)

+*suspend(not shut down) the virtual machine to ensure that the container runs properly when it is started again.
+However, after the suspension, the docker container will not be able to gain access to the network when the virtual machine resumes , so you need to change the configuration
+- `vim /etc/sysctl.conf`
+- add `net.ipv4.ip_forward=1`
+- `sudo service network-manager restart` (CentOS7.x- :`systemctl restart network`)
 ## Database load balancing
 Use Haproxy
 - `docker pull haproxy`